MarcBoule/ImpromptuModular/README.md

 * **CLEAR**: trigger-type button that turns of all gates and reinitialized all CVs to C4 for the current channel, contrary to BigButtonSeq where CLEAR is a state-type button.

 * **S&H**: sample and hold the CV outputs using the gate outputs as the triggers for the sampling.

+This sequencer has no concept of tied notes; when pasting sequences using the [Portable sequence](#portable_seq) format, notes that are longer than one step will have successive gate pulses on each step comprising the note.

 ([Back to module list](#modules))